 Board of Advisors

 As of 2015 the former term Board of Overseers is no longer used.
 Always lowercase board or advisor when used alone or in a general reference.

 Capitalize in all references to Illinois Tech’s governing body.
-Capitalize trustee when it precedes a name, e.g., Trustee Bob Smith.
+Capitalize trustee when it precedes a name, such as Trustee Bob Smith.
 Lowercase otherwise, but always capitalize stand-alone special board designators such as University Regent and Life Trustee.
 Always lowercase board or trustee when used alone or in a general reference (exception: formal documents such as the Board of Trustees Bio Book).

 In most cases, punctuation following boldface text should not be similarly bolded.
 The same rule applies when text is in italics.